 9. Although it will be imperative to submit an expert opinion to the Court regarding the valuation of groundwater in the Basin, I am able to provide the following preliminary information regarding that valuation based on publicly available information.
-The Mojave Basin

-Area adjacent to the Antelope Valley Basin is an adjudicated basin experiencing overdraft conditions.
+The Mojave Basin Area adjacent to the Antelope Valley Basin is an adjudicated basin experiencing overdraft conditions.
 According to the Twentieth Annual Report of the Mojave Basin Area Watermaster for Water Year 2012-2013 ("Report"), most recent year available, the Replacement Water Assessment Rate for 2013-2014 will not exceed \$448 per acre-foot.
-A true and correct copy of relevant portions of the Report, including page 11, is attached to the APPS as Exhibit K. The SPPS sets the next "review" of permanent allocations in 17 years.
-Accordingly, a highly conservative estimate of the value of one acre-foot of groundwater on a fixed and permanent basis over the next 17 years in the Antelope Valley Basin is \$7,616.
+The SPPS sets the next "review" of permanent allocations in 17 years.
+Accordingly, a highly conservative estimate of one acre-foot of groundwater on a fixed and permanent basis over the next 17 years in the Antelope Valley Basin is \$7,616.
 This amount is significantly understated, however, considering that water in the Antelope Valley is likely more expensive than Mojave.
-Based on available information, the value is around \$7,500 per acre-foot, at a minimum.
+Based on available information, the value is around \$7,500 per acre-foot at a minimum.
 Therefore, under the SPPS, all Stipulating Parties, including the PWS, receive a permanent, non-reducible, overlying production right collectively worth over \$600,000,000.
 This amount does not account for inflation and discount rate to present value, nor does it account for upward pressure on prices likely to be caused by future growth in the Antelope Valley.
-An expert opinion would be needed to provide a more precise analysis.
+An expert opinion would be needed to provide more precise analysis.

-Need for a Court-appointed Expert
+Need for a Court-appointed Expert to Adequately Evaluate the APPS

-10. The terms of the SPPS filed with the Court and the need to incorporate the rights of the Willis Class into the Physical Solution ultimately adopted by this Court make it clear that expert testimony is absolutely necessary in a number of areas.
-First, an impartial expert, i.e. an expert not retained by any of the Stipulating Parties, must weigh the reasonable use of the proposed permanent allocation of groundwater for each Stipulating Party.
-Second, an impartial expert must determine the reliability of replacement water sources, particularly in light of the language contained in Paragraphs 5.1.5.3 and 8.4.1 of the SPPS regarding Drought Provisions and provisions to the State of California that call into question the availability/supply and reliability of replacement water from
+The terms of the SPPS filed with the Court and the need to incorporate the rights 10. of the Willis Class into the Physical Solution ultimately adopted by this Court make it clear that expert testimony is absolutely necessary in a number of areas.
+First and foremost, an impartial expert is necessary to determine the timing, amount, and purpose of prospective groundwater pumping by the 65,000 Willis Class Members and in assessing whether the uses allocated under a physical solution are reasonable and beneficial.
+Second, an impartial expert must determine the reliability of replacement water sources, particularly in light of the language contained in Paragraphs 5.1.5.3 and 8.4.1 of the SPPS regarding Drought Provisions and provisions to the State of California that call into question the availability/supply and reliability of replacement water from AVEK.

-AVEK.
 Third, an impartial expert is needed to analyze the feasibility and cost of the twelve steps required for any Willis Class Member to apply for the right to potentially pump groundwater in the future (there is no guarantee of the right to pump).
-Fourth, an impartial expert will be necessary if the Court imposes a physical solution that permanently allocates water rights to the parties.
-David Sunding, Ph.D., a distinguished Professor of Agricultural & Resource Economics at the University of California at Berkeley, has agreed to provide his expert services and quantify the likely future groundwater use of the Willis Class should the Court impose a physical solution that demands permanent quantification of all water rights.
-A true and correct copy of a letter dated February 13, 2015, from Dr. Sunding is attached to the APPS as Exhibit N. Finally, as Willis Class Counsel, we reserve the right to request assistance in additional areas if necessary based upon the evidence presented at trial by the Stipulating Parties or as requested by the Court.
-For example, if the Court considers any of the APPS presented by the Willis Class as we believe it should, the Court may request expert analysis of the timing, amount, and purpose for prospective uses of water by Willis Class Members to assist in the future administration of the Physical Solution ultimately adopted by the Court.
+Fourth, an impartial expert will be necessary whether the Court imposes a physical solution that permanently allocates water rights to the parties or if any portion of the APPS are adopted by the Court.
+David Sunding, Ph.D., a distinguished Professor of Agricultural & Resource Economics at the University of California at Berkeley, has agreed to provide his expert services to identify and quantify the likely future groundwater use of the Willis Class to assist the Court in adequately evaluating all of the proposed physical solutions and in assessing whether the uses allocated under a physical solution are reasonable and beneficial.